shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * Operating system - including operating system version
 * Tool chain - Compiler

 Making this part of the filename could lead to very long filenames.
-The more detailed information could be made available in json associated files.
+The more detailed information could be made available in JSON associated files.

 This section doesn't provide a specific plan on how to encapsulate the subtlety around a 'target'.
 Again how this is named is probably something that is controllable in user space, but there are some reasonable defaults when it is not defined.